FAQ

 • How do I hide the edge of my pond, or the edges of my pots?

-• My pond has gone green - is this normal?
+• My pond has gone green - is this a problem?

 Ordering and delivery